HanOostdijk/rmd_pdf_examples/README.md

 # The examples
 ## iris_data_set_vm1.rmd
 In this basic example no additional LaTeX is used.
 The main advantage is that is trivial to convert the rmd-file to a html- or a docx-format.
 The main disadvantage is that internal references to figures and tables are not available.
+However internal linking is (shown) possible.

 ## iris_data_set_vm2.rmd
 Here we use the basic LaTeXcommands **\label**, **\ref** and **\pageref** to get the internal references that were missing in the first example.